alessfm/alessfm/README.md

 ###### ⚠️ The projects below are interrupted indefinitely, do not wait for updates frequently.

-- Luno (Too many problems and few ideas, taking slow)
 - Turtle_News (The GitHub Webpage still work but project still have some minor bugs on mobile, nothing serious)
-- Space_Caos (8-bit simple game not finished)
-- PrototipoNexTI (Closed for good, just a fork + pull request to a friend)

 ###### Thank you for reading